|Engineering = hands-on play in a framework|

 Clearly, preschools need more options.
 When EiE director Christine Cunningham attended the White House's first-ever Symposium on Early STEM Learning this past spring, we were already at work creating an independently funded, inquiry-based curriculum called Wee Engineer.
-(Look for it to be released in sometime in 2018.)

 Steps That Structure Engineering

 |Our PreK-K team meetings are very hands-on!|